vvscode/docs/docs/voice/Data_Calling_Migration_Grab.md

 ---
-title: Data Cloud Calling Migration
+title: Sinch Data Calling Cloud Platform
 excerpt: >-
-  This document describes, what has changed and how to proceed with the initial integartion and tests to the new Data Cloud Calling Platform.
+  This document describes, what has changed and how to proceed with the initial integration and tests for the new Data Cloud Calling Platform.
 hidden: 'true'
 next:
   pages:
     - voice-for-ios-cloud
+    - voice-for-android-cloud
 ---

-## Sinch Data Calling Cloud Platform - Migration Instructions
+## Migration Instructions

 Our new data calling platform brings a lot of improvements, regarding performance, code efficiency, security and latency.
 Been a trully cloud based product, our services are deployed all over the globe, using the latest cloud technologies available to optimize our voice and video data flow.